marcjulianschwarz/obsidian-vault-blog/Posts/mlprague.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/G7ZAPwji4i0?start=92" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Every character has a long-term memory in the form of a vector database.
-The app preprocesses ew thoughts and interactions are preprocessed and then saved into the database.
-When needed, the database will be queried with respect to
+The app preprocesses new thoughts and interactions and saves them into the database.
+When needed, it queries the database based on

 - recency
 - importance
 - and relevance.

-The short-term memory is controlled with the current context of the language model.

-This combination of short and long-term memory lets agents learn continually by using it to plan actions based on past observations, experience, its current environment and thoughts.
+The current context of the language model forms the short-term memory.
+This combination of short and long-term memory let's agents learn continually by using it to plan actions based on past observations, experience, its current environment and thoughts.

-Personally, I think that LLMs will completely redefine the role of NPCs (Non-Player Characters) in video games.
+Personally, I think that LLMs will redefine the role of NPCs (Non-Player Characters) in video games.
 Today, the player-controlled character is often the central figure in the game's story while other characters are less important.
-In the near future, the player will take on a more supporting role and the game does not have a clearly defined protagonist.
+In the future, the player will take on a more supporting role and the game does not have a defined protagonist.
 The story will be open-ended and allows the players **and** NPCs to make choices that affect the outcome and direction of it.
-More games will adopt a sandbox-style approach, similar to Minecraft, where there is no apparent goal or ending of the game.
+More games will adopt a sandbox-style approach, like Minecraft, where there is no clear goal or ending of the game.

 Other interesting projects that try to use LLMs to create autonomous agents are

 - [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT)
 - [Voyager Minecraft Agent](https://github.com/MineDojo/Voyager)